majorleaguetagpro/mltp-archive/README.md

 Hold Against per Minute | While all per-minute statistics will be slightly inaccurate as described above, HAPM may produce mathematically impossible results if the player did not play the full match length.

 # To-Do
-1. Fix undefined maps
-2. Rename community selection to proper map names
+1. Update tsv files to match data in json files
-3. Rename players as needed (rip)
+2. Rename players as needed (rip)
-4. Profit?
+3. Profit?